Wharf Theater

-The Bruce Ariss Wharf Theater as it is officially known today began its history after World War II when Ariss, an artist and friend of John Steinbeck, returned to the city of Monterey after working with his father's construction company.
+The Bruce Ariss Wharf Theater is a musical theater located in Monterey, California.
+It began its history after World War II when Bruce Ariss, an artist and friend of John Steinbeck, returned to the city of Monterey after working with his father's construction company.

-The original Wharf Theater
+History

 Friend Yanko Varda introduced Bruce Ariss to Angelo Di Girolamo whose brother had originally proposed the idea of a theatre on Fisherman's Wharf.
 Along with Dan Totheroh and Kenn Smith the group located financial backing from two sisters, Virginia and Barbara Blair, who also found the location for the new theatre on the wharf.

 Opening night was May 18, 1950, with a production of "Happy Birthday".
 Ariss designed and built the set.
 In 1951 Kenn Smith leased the theater to "The Wharf Players, Inc".
 One of their presentations that year was Bruce Ariss' "Point of Departure".
 The production was successful enough that MGM brought Ariss to Hollywood, where he worked for the following 5 years.

 The theatre expanded and changed hands through the mid to late 1950s.
 Tom Brock and his partner Bob Carson produced and directed plays there until December 1959.
 On December 31, 1959, the Wharf Theater was destroyed by a fire, which broke out at 1:31 am.